-Creating a website in 7-Simple steps Short and Quick guide for beginners
+Create a WordPress website in 7-Simple steps: Short and Quick guide for beginners

 If you want to know how to build a website without hiring any expensive web developer, you have come to the right place.
 This quick how-to guide will help you get started with your website within 35 minutes or less.